Options for Student Car Loans

 The lender will also need to see proof of your status as a student.
 You don’t necessarily need to be enrolled full-time unless stipulated by the terms of the loan.
 However, you will need to prove that you are an active student of an approved institution.
 Generally, undergraduate and graduate students attending colleges and universities will qualify, but students attending trade and technical schools can also qualify.
-Even if you are attending trade school to obtain certification for your job, you may be able to qualify for an auto loan as a student.
+Even if you are attending trade school to obtain certification for your job, you may be able to qualify auto loans for college students.

 As a student, you will need to show that you can make the monthly payments on the loan.
-To do so, you need to prove that your income is at least $1,500 gross – meaning before taxes.
+To do so, you need to prove that your income is at least $1,500 gross per month in steady income before taxes.
 If you have a non-traditional job, such as a waiter or bartender, a majority of your income may come from tips.
 You may be able to use your bank statements as supplemental proof of income if you can show that you regularly deposit your tips.

 If you are a W-2 employee, your W-2 statements will sufficiently prove your income.
 Note that your W-2s must show the minimum income limits set by the lender.

 Proof of Alternative Income

 If you do not have a job that will support payments for a car loan, you can apply for your school’s work-study program.
 Essentially, the college or university provides you with part-time employment, usually on campus, and you are paid as an employee for the hours you work.
 You may be assigned to work in the bookstore, or in another one of the campus facilities.
 You may be assigned to do office work for an administrator.
 No matter of the job you perform during your work-study time, you can use the money to make car payments, if you so choose.